St. John Valley Chamber ofCommerce & Tourism

 The Madawaska area is well known for its friendly people and warm hospitality.
 Serving as the center of Acadian culture in Maine, we have a lot to offer our guests.
 The St. John Valley Chamber Region includes the communities of Madawaska, Grand Isle, Frenchville, St. Agatha and Sinclair.
 Each town is unique, yet all share the common cultural ties, which unite the people and make the St. John Valley the special place that it is.
 No matter what time of the year you visit us, you will find everything you need to enjoy a relaxing and memorable stay.
 If you enjoy outdoor recreational activities, festivals, or colorful eye-catching sceneries and no matter what your hobbies, interests or leisure pursuits are you will find something here.
 The St. John Valley Chamber of Commerce invites you to experience the unique quality of life and the many opportunities available in our very special corner of America.
 Don’t forget to include us in your year round vacation plans when vacationing in the Madawaska area.

 Please visit us at the new Chamber Visitors Information Office and Souvenir shop.
 We are located at 356 Main street across from the American Legion.
 We will be pleased to provide all the assistance you need to make your stay more enjoyable.
-Should you have any additional questions, please call or executive director, Brian Bouley at (207) 728-7000, e-mail us at: Brian@StJohnValleyChamber.org
+Should you have any additional questions, please call the executive director, at (207) 728-7000, e-mail us at: info@StJohnValleyChamber.org

 Le Grand Derangement